 In mid-2016, the Company was renamed BCI Minerals to reflect its evolving asset portfolio whilst acknowledging the history of BC Iron.

 The Mardie Salt and Potash Project became the Company’s key focus following completion of a Pre-Feasibility Study in June 2018.
 A decision to divest non-core assets was made, ultimately resulting in the sale of the Kumina and Buckland iron ore projects for payments of up to $35M and up to $20M plus a royalty, respectively.

 BCI released Definitive Feasibility Study results from the Mardie Project in June 2020, which demonstrated outstanding technical and economic outcomes.
-These results were further optimised in April 2021 confirming that Mardie can become a Tier 1 asset categorised by its long life, top quartile scale, lowest quartile operating costs and high quality salt and SOP products.
-The Company is committed to moving the project towards development in 2022.
+These results were further optimised in April 2021 confirming that Mardie can become a Tier 1 asset categorised by its long life, top quartile scale, lowest quartile operating costs and high-quality salt and SOP products.